 Join us online for readings and conversations with BOA Editions authors, some of the most exciting writers publishing today.
 Peter Conners, Publisher and Executive Director of BOA Editions, facilitates.
-Events are are in-person or hybrid with online streaming via Zoom.
+Events are in-person or hybrid with online streaming via Zoom.

 There are no upcoming events at this time